chaitanyajerripothula/egghead-asciicasts/advanced-sql/lessons/postgresql-bulk-insert-and-export-data-with-csv-files.md

-# Bulk insert and export data with csv files

 Instructor: [0:00] Importing and exporting data from some type of file source like a CSV within SQL is super common.
 Luckily for us, Postgres has an answer for it.
 As we can see, our users table is currently empty.

 ```postgres